ANLAB-KAIST/NBA/README.md

   - Then run `snakemake`
 * If all is well, the executable is located in `bin/main`.

-## Ongoing work after the EuroSys version
+## Ongoing work

 * Full datablock implementation
-  - Base implementation is done!
+  - Base implementation is done but there remains room for performance optimization
-  - Performance optimization of it
 * Decreasing GPU latency
   - Optimization for consequent offloadable modules: merge two separate offload-tasks into one
   - "Adaptive" batching